-(11) "Degree program" means any grouping of subject matter courses which, when satisfactorily completed by a student, will entitle him to a degree from a public senior college or university or a medical or dental unit.
-(12) "Certificate program" means a grouping of subject-matter courses which, when satisfactorily completed by a student, will entitle him to a certificate, associate degree from a technical institute or junior college, or documentary evidence, other than a degree, of completion of a course of study at the postsecondary level.
+(11) "Degree program" means any grouping of subject matter courses which, when satisfactorily completed by a student, will entitle the student to:

+(A) a degree from a public senior college or university or a medical or dental unit; or

+(B) an academic associate degree, as defined by board rule, or baccalaureate degree from a public junior college.

+(12) "Certificate program" means a grouping of subject-matter courses which, when satisfactorily completed by a student, will entitle the student to:

+(A) a certificate;

+(B) an associate degree, other than an academic associate degree, as defined by board rule, from a technical institute or junior college; or

+(C) documentary evidence, other than a degree, of completion of a course of study at the postsecondary level.